conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

 'conduktor-proxy:8888/topics/passThroughTenant' -d '{"name":"us_cars"}'
 ```

-You can see the mappings you just defined.
+You can see the mappings you just defined with the following command.
 Note that [multi-tenancy](https://github.com/conduktor/conduktor-proxy-demos/tree/chris/merge-cluster-demo/multi-tenant) is baked in to the Conduktor Gateway, and here the default `passThroughTenant` is used:

 ```bash
 docker-compose exec kafka-client curl  -H "content-type:application/json" -H "authorization:Basic bm9uZTpub25l" \